On gauging finite subgroups: Extension, anomaly and gauging

 \subsection{Miscellaneous remarks}

 \begin{itemize} \item In the language of the topological defects, the extension can be described as follows.
 Take a point $p$ in the spacetime $X_D$ where $D$ domain walls implementing elements $g_1$,\ldots, $g_D$ of $G$ meet and form the wall for $g_1g_2\cdots g_D$.
 Then, from this point, a defect line operator implementing an element $\hat a$ of $\higher{D-2}{\hat A}$ comes out, where $\hat a$ is given by $ \hat a=\tilde e(g_1,\ldots, g_D). $ \item At a purely formal level, the 't Hooft anomaly itself can be thought of as an extension, as follows.
 Note that every QFT has a $\higher{D-1}{\U(1)}$ symmetry, whose corresponding topological defect operator is simply a point operator given by an insertion of a complex number of absolute value 1.
 Then the 't Hooft anomaly $\in H^{D+1}(G,\U(1))$ specifies an extension This consideration, however, does not buy us much, since the $\higher{D-1}{\U(1)}$ symmetry acts in an entirely straightforward manner on the theory.\footnote{The author thanks C. C\'ordova and N. Seiberg for discussions on this point.} \item When $D=3$, the resulting mixed symmetry is a 2-group, and the corresponding 4d TQFT was studied in \cite{Kapustin:2013uxa}.
 An appearance of higher groups in physics was also noted in \cite{Sharpe:2015mja}. \item The appearance of this extension in $D=3$ in a theory with $\hat A$ 1-form symmetry and $G$ domain walls is sometimes called as the ``$H^3(G,\hat A)$ symmetry localization anomaly'' in the cond-mat literature, see e.g.~\cite{Barkeshli:2014cna,Barkeshli:2017rzd}.
 But this is somewhat of a misnomer, since the element $\tilde e$ is a part of the group law in the theory $T/A$, and not the anomaly in the ordinary sense.
 We prefer to call it as the $H^3(G,\hat A)$ phenomenon. \item In \cite{Barkeshli:2017rzd} it was pointed out that a system with a nonzero $\tilde e\in H^3(G,\hat A)$ can be realized on a boundary of an $A$-gauge theory.
 This can be naturally understood from the point of view of this note: a system with nonzero $\tilde e$ phenomenon can be realized as an $A$-gauge theory of a theory with $\Gamma$ symmetry with an anomaly $\tilde e$.
 This latter theory can be realized on a boundary of a $\Gamma$-SPT.
 We gauge $A$ of the entire setup.
-Then the original theory with a nonzero $\tilde e$ phenomenon is realized on a boundary of an $A$-gauge theory. \item Another related point is as follows.
-When $D=3$, there are many studies of TQFTs with a $G$ action.
-The mathematics is captured by a $G$-crossed modular tensor category $\cC=\oplus_g \cC_g$ where objects in $\cC_g$ are the boundary lines of a domain wall implementing an action of $g\in G$.
-In this context people speak of the $H^3(G,\hat A)$ anomaly/phenomenon/obstruction: we start from an action of $G$ on a category $\cC_\id$ and asks if it is possible to extend this data to a genuine $G$-crossed category $\cC=\oplus_g\cC_g$.
-It is known that there is an obstruction which appears as the failure of the isomorphism of tensor products of three objects $x_{1,2,3}\in \cC_{g_{1,2,3}}$.
-In a genuine category, we would like to have
+Then the original theory with a nonzero $\tilde e$ phenomenon is realized on a boundary of an $A$-gauge theory.